deepCeadeus/pokeemerald-modern-oras-3.4R/README.md

 This prevents cases where a Pokémon vanishes and later reappears without explanation.

 **Wild-battle note (animation detail):**
 If a wild Pokémon uses U-Turn, it animates as if it leapt/flew away.
 You will see the wild pokemon return out of a thrown pokeball.
 This is intended for now.
-Later, a custom animation may be added that removes the ball for wild encounters (a brief flash, then the Pokémon expanding—same animation timing, without the ball).
+Later, a custom animation may be added that removes the ball for wild encounters.

 **Encounter table note:**
 You technically should not run into this scenario during normal encounters.
 If you use a randomizer and a wild Pokémon returns from a ball, you may see this behavior.

 If you want to remove it for alternate animations, you can remove:
-- `sendtofield attacker, true`
+- `switchinanim BS_ATTACKER, TRUE`
-- This is found where the script follows the end path for example: `end1` / `end2` path where EXP is resolved and fainted pokemon are handled.
+- This is found where the script follows the end path for example: `BattleScript_HitEscapeEnd:` , `BattleScript_HitEscapeEnd2` , and  `BattleScript_HitEscapeArenaFaintedMon` path where EXP is resolved and fainted pokemon are handled.

 I set this up because it looks clean in battles where you can’t send anything out.
 Alternativly if this move was added as a TM this will be a non issue.
 (Might migrate things to TM's instead at a later time)